-The Proposal: Proposition would suspend the issuance of City permits on certain types of housing and business development projects in the Mission District for 18 months.
+The Proposal: Proposition \\\\ would suspend the issuance of City permits on certain types of housing and business development projects in the Mission District for 18 months.
 San Francisco's Mission District is a neighborhood roughly bounded to the west by Guerrero Street, to the south by Cesar Chavez Street, to the east by Potrero Avenue, and to the north by U.S. Route 101.
 Other neighborhoods would not be subject to suspension.

-Proposition also would authorize a possible extension of this suspension for an additional 12 months by a majority of the Board of Supervisors.
+Proposition \\\\ also would authorize a possible extension of this suspension for an additional 12 months by a majority of the Board of Supervisors.

-Proposition would cover these types of developments:
+Proposition \\\\ would cover these types of developments:

 - the demolition, substantial renovation, conversion, or new construction of any housing development containing five or more units; and - the demolition, substantial renovation, conversion, or elimination of buildings used for Production, Distribution and Repair (PDR).
-Under City law, PDR uses include a variety of business-related uses such as furniture makers, recording studios, wholesale distributors, auto-repair shops, plumbing supply stores, art studios, and lumber yards.
+Under City law, PDR uses include a variety of business-related uses such as industrial, automotive, storage and wholesale.
+This also includes small businesses such as furniture makers, recording studios, auto repair shops, plumbing supply stores, art studios and lumber yards.